mhpm/Coffee-Shop-Wizard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Project Structure

+- `/app` - Next.js App Router pages and layouts
+- `/components` - Reusable UI components with Tailwind CSS integration
+- `/public` - Static assets like images and icons

+## Customization

+This project uses custom theme variables defined in `app/globals.css` to extend Tailwind CSS's default theme.
+You can modify these variables to match your brand colors and design preferences.

 ## Learn More

+### About Tailwind CSS 4

+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that allows you to build modern websites without ever leaving your HTML.
+Learn more:

+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Learn about Tailwind CSS features and configuration
+- [Tailwind CSS Components](https://tailwindcss.com/docs/installation) - Build your own components with utility classes

+### About Next.js

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployment

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.